Today we are going to make a DIY Batman Costume!

 You will need a mirror image pair of each piece so you have two legs.
 Pair them up after you are done cutting so you don’t get them confused.

 Pin your batman underwear portion to your lower leg, right sides together starting in the center, then pin the ends and work your way in.
 These will not lay flat once pinned.
 Repeat with the other leg.

 Sew together using the 1/4″ seam allowance you created when you cut out your pieces, rounding out the V in the center as you go.
 To round out the V, don’t drop your needle and pivot at that center point, instead curve around it treating it as a U. Repeat with the other leg.

 Topstitch the seam upwards towards the waist.
 If your seam is wonky, steam it, but do NOT press your iron to the fleece.
 Just let the steam hit it.

 Now you have a two leg pieces that have the same shape and size as the original leg pattern pieces.
 From this point you continue with the original pattern tutorial.

 Isn’t that easy!
-You can use this to do a variety of super hero looks.
+You can use this to do a variety of super hero looks – not just batman.
 Or a ballerina even!
 White “tights” portion and a pink “underwear” part with a tutu pulled over would give you a warm and cozy ballerina costume.

 KAPOW!!
 Ready for the DIY Batman Costume gauntlets?